 Film can be a powerful tool, it can show new sides, change perceptions, and evoke emotions.
-Through the use of film we are provided with a human dimension that extends beyond the daily news bulletins.
+Through the use of film, we are provided with a human dimension that extends beyond daily news bulletins.
 Film can explore the deeper meaning of everyday living.
 Through these films, the festival aims to present the lives, dreams and strengths of the Arab minority and to show their participation in Israeli life.
 Foreign workers present a unique condition in Israeli society and we aim to familiarize our audience with the faces of “foreign workers.”

 I care deeply about Israel and its future.
 Growing up in a democratic Jewish state has without any doubt shaped the cultural and national identity of all of its inhabitants and citizens – who know no other home.
-These films and artistic expressions are paving the way to co-existence and a new, more inclusive culture in the Middle East.
+These films and artistic expressions are paving the way to co-existence and to a new, more inclusive culture in the Middle East.

 Mrs. Zabar has been an active supporter of Israeli documentary filmmaking over the last decade and is the founder of the Other Israel Film Festival.
 As part of her support for Israeli cultural, social, and political causes, Mrs. Zabar serves as a board member of JCC Manhattan, New Israel Fund, and the American Friends of Meretz.

 Isaac Zablocki is the Director of Film Programs at JCC Manhattan and the Director and Co-Founder of ReelAbilities: NY Disabilities Film Festival – the largest cultural festival of its kind in the world.
 The festival runs in 25 locations throughout the New York Metro area and in thirteen major cites throughout the country.
 Isaac is the founder and director of the Israel Film Center, which includes North America’s largest streaming site for Israeli films: IsraelFilmCenterSTREAM.org.
 He writes for many national publications and lectures on film at esteemed institutions around the world.